howonlee/classical-shors/readme.md

 ### You're a crank.

 Maybe!
 I don't know!
 Let's see!
+Maybe on my next few vacations, maybe someone else gets interested in this.

 Remaining Questions For Me
 ----